PostgREST/postgrest-docs/admin.rst

     "message": "relation \"api.nonexistent_table\" does not exist" }

 However, some errors do come from PostgREST itself (such as those related to the :ref:`schema_cache`).
-These errors have the same structure as the PostgreSQL errors (message, details, hint and code) but can be differentiated by the code field format: it has the form ``PGRSTpxx``, where ``PGRST`` is the prefix that differentiates the error from a PostgreSQL error, ``p`` is the group where the error belongs and ``xx`` is the number that identifies the error in the group.
+These errors have the same structure as the PostgreSQL errors (message, details, hint and code) but can be differentiated by the ``PGRST`` prefix in the ``code`` field (see :ref:`pgrst_errors`).
 For instance, when querying a function that does not exist, the error will be:

 .. code-block:: http